CyVerse-learning-materials/cyverse_tutorial_template/index.rst

     #### Comment: Use short, imperative titles e.g. Upload and share data, uploading and
     sharing data ####

 Goal
 ----

+In this tutorial we will learn how to use foo 1.0 to analyze bar.

 ..
     #### Comment: Avoid covering upstream and downstream steps that are not explicitly and